 Maddy from the UK is the mother of a 10-year-old and an 11-year-old.
 In the midst of her own grief, she found it difficult to help her children cope with the loss of their grandfather.

 “This pandemic has hit us hard," Maddy said.
 We as a family had to deal with the loss of grandad.
 Trying to [make] some sense of it and not being able to hug friends or relatives seemed not only strange but painful.

 “We are so blessed to have a church community that supported us.
 Thank God for technology to keep communication going with friends and family [because] it's the most important [thing].”

 However, for some, the use of technology has also come with its downsides.
 For parents with teenage children, social media has become a double-edged sword.

 Beth, from Ireland has four children aged 13,17, 22 and 25 and has experienced the impact of social media overuse on her 13-year-old daughter.
 Schools shutting down due to COVID-19 meant that her daughter was on the computer a lot more for virtual classes.
-This meant she was using social media a lot more as well and was exposed to unrealistic lifestyle and body standards.
+This resulted in her using social media a lot more as well and being exposed to unrealistic lifestyle and body standards.